Waist trainers are garments similar to corsets. According to proponents, they slim the waistline and help people achieve an hourglass figure.

 Waist trainers are a shortcut to having a thinner looking waist in the short term.
 Most healthcare professionals agree that the best way to lose weight or inches from around the waist is through a healthful diet and regular exercise.

-Regarding the diet, the Centers for Disease Control and Prevention (CDC) recommend:
+Regarding the diet, the

 - eating whole grains, fruits, vegetables, and low fat dairy products